-There is no concrete evidence of Alexandra’s treachery but she was undoubtedly was a political incompetent who was spellbound by Rasputin and far too willing to accept and implement his advice.
+There is no concrete evidence of Alexandra’s treachery but she was undoubtedly a political incompetent who was spellbound by Rasputin and far too willing to accept and implement his advice.

 The effects of this were obvious.
 Between September 1915 and February 1917, Russia went through four prime ministers, three war ministers and five interior ministers.
 Most were replaced at Rasputin’s behest.
-This ministerial leapfrogging destabilised an already foundering government.
+This ministerial leapfrogging destabilised an already unstable and foundering government.

 The plot against Rasputin